epfl-ada/ada-2023-project-analytixxperts2023/readme.md

 * Improved casting performance, thereby confirming our initial thesis.
 * A broader audience that identifies with the ethnicities depicted in the film.

 Therefore, not only will it be necessary to establish the correlation between a film and its success, but a significant challenge will be to determine the causal effect behind this potential correlation.

-Movies are subject to a lot of variability in terms of production and our analysis will be subject to a strong bias.
-Therefore, it will be very important to set up a causal analysis that rules out most of this bias as well as keeping enough data for it to be representative.
+Movies are subject to a lot of variability in terms of production and our analysis will be subject to strong biases.
+It will be very important to set up a causal analysis that rules out most of this bias as well as keeping enough data for it to be representative.
 Every step of the analysis will require a meticulous choice and handling of the data we will process.

 # Proposed timeline